Intro

 Define

-We created some patterns and hypotheses based on the user research findings to create personas and a benchmark with the key players in the Porto Alegre nightlife.
+Based on the results of the user study, various patterns and hypotheses were developed in order to establish personas and a benchmark with the major figures in the Porto Alegre nightlife.

 Personas

-Despite how different the personas are, we discovered some common issues between them:
+Despite how different the personas are, I discovered some common issues between them:

 • Discounts on drinks and food are required.